abhishek-chattopadhyay/abhishek-chattopadhyay/README.md

 🎬 **Art & Cinema**

 ## 🚀 **Looking for My Next Challenge!**
-I’m actively looking for **Data Science, ML, or AI roles** in a **growth-driven company**.
+I’m actively looking for **Data Science, ML, or AI roles** in a **growth-driven institute or company**.
 If you're working on something exciting and looking for **a problem-solver with a scientific mindset**, let's connect!

 📫 **How to reach me:**
 🔗 [LinkedIn](https://www.linkedin.com/in/techyabhishek) | 📧 chattopadhyay@cpc.tu-darmstadt.de